 - An article topic, “Virtual Assam Convention 2020 – A Historic Step!” published in “Pranaam” Newsletter – A Quarterly Publication from AANA (Assam Association of North America), ASSNA (Assam Sahitya Sabha of North America) and AFNA (Assam Foundation of North America). https://aanahome.org/images/Newsletters/PRONAAM_PostConventionNewsletter_October2020_Version1.pdf

 - Native American folk story, “The King of Polar Bears” translated into Hindi language was published in the international magazine of global Hindi contemplation “Vibhōma-Swar” Year: 5, issue: 18, Quarterly: the web version of the July-September 2020. http://www.vibhom.com/vibhomswar.html

-- Honored honorarium for article “Teaching of Hindi language and literature by using modern technologies in America” published in “World Hindi Magazine” run by World Hindi Secretariat – A Bilateral Organization of the Government of India and Mauritius, 2019. http://www.vishwahindi.com/hi/news8.aspx
+- Honored honorarium for the article “Teaching of Hindi language and literature by using modern technologies in America” published in “World Hindi Magazine” run by World Hindi Secretariat – A Bilateral Organization of the Government of India and Mauritius, 2019. http://www.vishwahindi.com/hi/news8.aspx

 - “आमेरिकी विश्वविद्यालयों में हिन्दी भाषा का शिक्षण” (Hindi language teaching in American Universities), Sahitya Prabha